§ 19-14.8-37. Statute of limitations.

 (6) Termination of actions or proceedings by the director with respect to a violation of the chapter.

-(c) The period prescribed in subsection (b)(5) of this section is tolled during any period during which the provider or, if different, the defendant has materially and willfully misrepresented information required by this chapter to be disclosed to the individual, if the information so misrepresented is material to the establishment of the liability of the defendant under this chapter.
+(c) The period prescribed in subsection (b)(5) is tolled during any period during which the provider or, if different, the defendant has materially and willfully misrepresented information required by this chapter to be disclosed to the individual, if the information so misrepresented is material to the establishment of the liability of the defendant under this chapter.

 (P.L.
 2006, ch.
 243, § 3; P.L.
 2006, ch.
 291, § 3.)